cvxpy/GSOC2022/README.md

 ## Ideas

-### Performance benchmarks with CI
+### Performance benchmarks with CI \[Medium\]

 #### Abstract

 Improving the speed of problem compilation is a major development goal for CVXPY.
 We need a thorough benchmark suite to measure improvements, ideally deployed via continuous integration.
 It should be easy to see the performance changes due to any PR or commit, and to track performance changes over time.

 #### Technical Details